Azathothas/Stars/README.md

 - [ismartcoding/plain-app](https://github.com/ismartcoding/plain-app) – PlainApp is an open-source application that allows you to manage your phone through a web browser.
 Access files, videos, music, contacts, sms, calls, and more from your desktop using a secure, easy to use web interface!
 - [jobobby04/TachiyomiSY](https://github.com/jobobby04/TachiyomiSY) – Free and open source manga reader for Android
 - [kamgurgul/cpu-info](https://github.com/kamgurgul/cpu-info) – CPU Info is a KMP application which provides information about device hardware and software
-- [keiyoushi/extensions-source](https://github.com/keiyoushi/extensions-source) – Source code of extensions for Tachiyomi/Mihon and variants.
+- [keiyoushi/extensions-source](https://github.com/keiyoushi/extensions-source) – Source code of extensions in https://github.com/keiyoushi/extensions
 - [libre-tube/LibreTube](https://github.com/libre-tube/LibreTube) – An alternative frontend for YouTube, for Android.
 - [lizongying/my-tv-0](https://github.com/lizongying/my-tv-0) – 我的電視·〇 電視視頻播放軟件，可以自定義視頻源
 - [luk1337/SauceNAO](https://github.com/luk1337/SauceNAO) – Unofficial SauceNAO client for Android.